TechX-Resources/data-science/README.md

-# LLM from Scratch Cohort
+# Data Science Cohort

-Welcome to the LLM from Scratch cohort!
-This repository contains resources, code, and materials for learning about Large Language Models from the ground up.
+Welcome to the Data Science cohort!
+This repository contains resources, code, and materials for a smooth learning and onboarding process.

 ## 🎯 Overview

-This cohort is designed to help you understand and implement Large Language Models from scratch.
-We'll cover everything from the fundamentals of building and fine-tuning your own LLM.
+This cohort is designed to help you understand and implement Machine Learning and Artificial Intellignece Models from scratch.
+We'll cover everything from the fundamentals of building and training your own models.
 You will each work on a use-case that you will do end-to-end with your teammates.

 ## 💻 Development Environment Setup